DFE-Digital/npq-separation/api-analysis.md

 Proxy is a possible solution which can be implemented without too much degradation of service.

-The proxy adds complexity that make errors hard to diagnose and track issues.
-Overall it increases the total number of requests.
+The proxy adds complexity that make errors hard to diagnose, track issues and it increases the total number of requests.

+There are complications around pagination and ordering of results, especially for services that are shared by NPQ/ECF (eg: declarations), as we have to combine results from two different sources.

+The best solution is to avoid using the proxy and have the providers use the two API endpoints separately.

 Proxy should only be considered as a **short term** solution to ease migration.